prasanthreddy22/NamasteGen/README.md

 ## Overview

-This repository demonstrates a polling client for a simulated video translation job.
-It does:
+This repository demonstrates a polling client for a simulated video translation job :

-- Implement exponential backoff to reduce load.
+- Implemented exponential backoff to reduce load.
-- Provide callbacks for real-time updates.
+- Providing callbacks for real-time updates.
 - Prevents indefinite waits and excessive polling

 ## Steps to Run Test